kylbutlr/todo-list-react/README.md

 It features responsive web design for cross-device compatibility.

-However, currently does not feature user accounts, so all entries and modifications will be saved and displayed for **all users**.
+Currently does not feature user accounts, so all entries and modifications will be saved and displayed for **all users**.

 ## Install